rgoulter/my-hakyll-blog/README.md

 I'd recommend looking at the commits which improved the site rather than the `site.hs` as a whole.

-"Cool things" I've added onto `site.hs` (not necessarily my creativity, mind) which the default does have include:
+I've added onto `site.hs` which the default does have include:

 * Tags, Categories for posts.